Should You Fertilize Desert Landscape Plants?

 No Fertilizer Needed

 Not fertilizing makes a lot of sense.
-Look around at wild places or even along roadsides and in median strips and you’ll see native plants like globe mallow, desert willow, cactus, agaves, and brittlebush, along with a potpourri of wildflowers thriving without fertilizer.
+Look around at wild places or even along roadsides and in median strips and you’ll see native plants like globe mallow, desert willow, brittlebush, along with a potpourri of wildflowers thriving without fertilizer.
 Clearly, they are getting all the nutrients they need from the native soil, but…

 How is this possible?
 Aren’t desert soils notoriously poor?

 There’s a big misconception about desert soils.
-They are usually described as poor but that is not true.
-In fact, they are loaded with minerals, what they lack is organic matter.
+They are usually described as poor, but that is not true.
+In fact, they are loaded with minerals.
+What they lack is organic matter.

 Yes, You Should Fertilize